Madministrator/AestheticCanvases/README.md

 At this point, it's all just ideas that I am brainstorming before I actually start coding.
 If you're interested in trying this yourself, there [are some good resources on the internet](https://www.w3schools.com/graphics/canvas_intro.asp) that you can read up on how canvas elements work and how to use them.
 There are [plenty of tutorials](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) out there if you look around for a little bit.

-I realize I'm not the first to do most of these, [here is an example of some crazier ideas](https://www.jwz.org/xscreensaver/screenshots/).
+I realize I'm not the first to do most of these, [here is an example of a similar concept done for linux](https://www.jwz.org/xscreensaver/screenshots/), and [here is another kind of project done with canvas elements](https://kunalverma94.github.io/gallery/gallery.html).
 This project is more for fun than as an academic research project or anything meant to be taken seriously.

 ## Idea List
 These are very rough ideas, not meant to go into real detail.